anquanscan/sec-tools/README.md

 [BigBountyRecon](https://github.com/Viralmaniar/BigBountyRecon): BigBountyRecon tool utilises 58 different techniques using various Google dorks and open source tools to expedite the process of initial reconnaissance on the target organisation.
 [HackerOne-Lessons](https://github.com/ttiagojm/HackerOne-Lessons): Transcribed video lessons of HackerOne to pdf's
 [Psonic](https://github.com/michellehwin/Psonic): Psonic is a password manager, equipped with password and mnemonic generation and encrypted storage.
 [rudy](https://github.com/darkweak/rudy): RUDY is an acronym used to describe a Denial of Service (DoS) tool used by hackers to perform slow-rate a.k.a.
 “Low and slow” attacks.
+[Open-source-tools-for-CTI](https://github.com/BushidoUK/Open-source-tools-for-CTI): Public Repository of Open Source Tools for Cyber Threat Intelligence Analysts and Researchers